 For a better experience, keep your browser up to date.
 Check here for latest versions.

-Here at Animikii, we attribute our success directly with giving back to our communities.
-We don’t ‘balance’ our giving back work with our contracted work nor do we see these activities as separate.
-To us, they are the same.
+Here at Animikii, we attribute our business success directly with giving back to our communities.
 Our business depends on our ability to effectively give back to the community, just as much as it depends on our ability to deliver great products and services to our clients.

 |Time-Based: Pro Bono & Volunteer||253||376||486|

 |Animikii Workshop Participants||15||42||114|

 Our giving back efforts generally fall into one of the following categories:

 Work and volunteering hours that Animikii donated to projects for clients and partners.
 These hours include projects within our areas of expertise as a digital agency.